husskhosravi/yolo-object-detection/README.md

 - [ ] Implement batch processing with multiprocessing
 - [ ] Add support for custom trained models

-## Requirements
+## 🛠️ Requirements

 - Python 3.8+
 - ultralytics
 - OpenCV
 - NumPy

-## About
+## 👤 About

 Created by [Hussein Khosravi](https://github.com/husskhosravi)

-This project demonstrates computer vision and object detection skills using the YOLOv8 object detection model from Ultralytics.
+This is my personal project that demonstrates computer vision and object detection skills using the YOLOv8 object detection model from Ultralytics.